ylf951/CourseProjects/README.md

     Write on Common Data Bus to all awaiting units; mark reservation station available.
 3. Notice
   - In this project, there are only six types of instruction (LD, SD, ADD, DIV, MUL, DIV).
-  - Execution time of six types of instructions.
+  - Execution time of six types of instruction.

     | Instruction | Execution time|
     |---|---|